pavle-goloskokovic/texture-unpacker/README.md

 $ npm run unpack -- -i example/Sprite.png -f json
 ```

-In case we have multiple data formats available, like in this example, you can explicitly provide `plist` as the second argument to give it precedence:
+In case we have multiple data files available, like in this example, you can explicitly provide `plist` as the format argument to give it precedence:

 ```bash
 $ npm run unpack -- -i example/Sprite.png -f plist